With the security of online banking constantly improving, fraudsters may target you directly in attempts to steal your money.

 Token activation fraud is where fraudsters try to trick HSBC customers into handing over their Secure Key activation code.

 HSBC will never ask you for the token generated from your Secure Key or mobile phone, these are only used to gain access to your online banking and move money out of your account.
 They are not used to stop or block payments.
 They are also not needed by our fraud teams.
-You’ll never need to reveal the token to anyone.
+So, you’ll never need to reveal the token to anyone.

 How does token activation fraud typically work?